lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 Punctuation
 ============

-**Curly Braces:** Opening braces should be on same line as condition or function that contains them.
+**Curly Braces:** Opening braces should be on the same line as the condition or function that contains them.
 Curly braces should always be used in coditional even if it is one line **Parentheses:** Should be used for clarifying order of precedence.
 **Indentation:** Indentation should be used in all conditionals, iteratives, and functions.
 Indentation should be 4 spaces (NOT TABS).